Reinforcement Fine-Tuning Naturally Mitigates Forgetting in Continual Post-Training: Introduction

 \section{Introduction}

-Recent advancements in multimodal large language models (MLLMs) have demonstrated remarkable capabilities in complex world understanding \citep{achiam2023gpt4,liu2024improved, wang2024qwen2}.
+Recent advancements in multimodal large language models (MLLMs) have demonstrated remarkable capabilities in complex world understanding \citep{Achiam2023GPT4TR,liu2024improved, wang2024qwen2}.
 To align with the demands of real-world deployment, MLLMs must adapt to a stream of data and evolving user requirements, incorporating new skills and domain knowledge over time \citep{zhu2024open}.
 This calls for an efficient and scalable continual post-training (CPT) paradigm.
 A key challenge in CPT is the well-known phenomenon of catastrophic forgetting \citep{mccloskey1989catastrophic}, where adapting to a new task leads to a severe degradation of performance on previously learned tasks.
 To reduce forgetting, recent studies \citep{guo2025comprehensive} focus on data replay \citep{maharana2025adapt, lee2025oasis, wanglearning}, model expansion \citep{zhao2025mllm, guo2025hide, zeng2024modalprompt}, and explicit regularization \citep{liu2025llava}.
 Nevertheless, existing methods typically leverage the supervised fine-tuning (SFT) paradigm by default, and the role of the fundamental fine-tuning paradigm in CPT has been overlooked.

 Recently, reinforcement fine-tuning (RFT), which optimizes models based on feedback from generated outputs, has significantly advanced foundation model post-training \citep{chu2025sft, shao2024deepseekmath, guo2025deepseek}.
-In this work, we conduct the first investigation into whether SFT or RFT is the more suitable paradigm for CPT, focusing on knowledge preservation for both specific downstream tasks and general capabilities.
-Experimentally, we continually fine-tune the Qwen2.5-VL-7B-Instruct model \citep{bai2025qwen2} on a benchmark comprising diverse multimodal tasks covering various domains.
+To the best of our knowledge, this work presents the first direct comparative investigation into whether SFT or RFT is the more suitable paradigm for CPT, focusing on knowledge preservation for both specific downstream tasks and general capabilities.
+Experimentally, we continually fine-tune the Qwen2.5-VL-7B-Instruct model \citep{bai2025qwen25vl} on a benchmark comprising diverse multimodal tasks covering various domains.
 To fully reflect the knowledge preservation ability, we evaluate forgetting on both learned specific tasks and general benchmarks such as MMMU \citep{yue2023mmmu}, MMLU-Pro \citep{wang2024mmluprorobustchallengingmultitask}, and POPE \citep{li2023evaluating}.